FarronF/limerick-council-meetings/meetings/2021/09/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 5th July 2021.md

 combination of walls and embankments to protect properties at these

-locations, details as per attached drawing.---
+locations, details as per attached drawing.
+---
 15

 14.